Introduction

 Benefits of DevOps

-The adoption of DevOps offers several advantages.
+The adoption of this system offers several advantages.

 Faster Development